-Bagels are wonderful.
-Round, shiny, caramelized crust and a chewy interior.
+Bagels are fantastic: round, shiny, caramelized crust and a chewy interior.
 Bagels are versatile.
-They can be baked using a variety of grains and the possibilities for toppings are almost endless.
-And you can put almost anything on them, your imagination sets the limits.
+You can bake them using a variety of grains, and the possibilities for toppings are almost endless.
+And you can put nearly anything on them; your imagination sets the limits.
 This is my recipe for sourdough bagels.

 I’m sure you are familiar with bagels.
-Some time in the late 1990’s I came across a bagel sandwich shop in my local neighborhood Nørrebro, which was called The Bagel Co.
+In the late 1990’s I came across a bagel sandwich shop in my local neighborhood Nørrebro, called The Bagel Co.

 The history of bagels

-Bagels are believed to be a distant cousin of pretzels, which came from Germany to Poland with immigrant bakers in the 1300’s.
-Scholars believe, over the next couple of centuries, that the shape changed from pretzel shape to a round and it came to be known as obwarzanek.
+Historians believe that bagels are a distant cousin of pretzels, which came from Germany to Poland with immigrant bakers in the 1300s.
+The story goes that, over time, the shape changed from pretzel-shaped to a circle, and it came to be known as obwarzanek.

 Another origin story states that they were invented in 1683 by a Viennese baker as a tribute to the Polish king.
-The king loved horses, so in tribute he shaped the bread as a stirrup – beugel in German.
+In homage, the king loved horses, so he shaped the bread as a stirrup – beugel in German.

 That also ties in with the Yiddish name for a bagel which is beygal, meaning ring or bracelet.

-The bagel was brought to the United States by Jewish immigrants from Poland in the early 1900’s.
-They quickly became very popular and a lot of bakeries opened.
-They even had their own trade union called Bagel Bakers Local 338.
+Jewish immigrants from Poland brought the bagel to the United States in the early 1900s.
+They quickly became trendy, and a lot of bakeries opened.
+They even had their trade union called Bagel Bakers Local 338.

-After the advent of automated machines for bagels in the 1960’s bagels swept the nation and in turn the world.
-Nowadays bagels are eaten everywhere.
+After the advent of automated machines for bagels in the 1960s, bagels swept the nation and, in turn, the world.
+Nowadays, bagels are commonplace.